-How do I add, change, and remove relationships between OKRs?
+How do I add, change, and remove relationships between objectives and key results (OKRs)?

 Objectives can have child objectives in addition to child key results.
 If you are using connected OKRs, the parent or child objective can be on a Planview AgilePlace board or in Planview Portfolios.
 If you are not using connected OKRs, the parent or child objective can be another objective in Planview Portfolios.

-You can also connect key results to work items.
+You can also connect key results to new or existing activities in Planview AgilePlace or existing work items in Planview Portfolios.

-By clicking on the Objectives and Key Results screen, you can show or hide relationship lines that link parent objectives with their child objectives and key results (OKRs).
+By clicking on the Objectives and Key Results screen, you can show or hide relationship lines that link parent objectives with their child OKRs.
 Solid lines show connected objectives and key results, while dashed lines link parent objectives and their child objectives, as shown in the following example:

 Example of relationship lines on the Objectives and Key Results screen